stefan-hoeck/idris2-tutorial/src/Tutorial/Interfaces.md

    This is a very powerful way to accumulate the values stored in a list.
    Use `foldMap` and `Last` to extract the last element (if any) from a list.

-   Note, that the type of `foldMap` is more general, and not specialized to lists only.
+   Note, that the type of `foldMap` is more general and not specialized to lists only.
 It works also for `Maybe`, `Either`, and other container types.
 We will learn about interface `Foldable` in a later section.